-In the community of Harvey, an economically distressed suburb on Chicago’s south side, the average water bill increased by 94 percent between 2008 and 2018, while average income in the community decreased by 14 percent, according to the study.
-In Lake Forest, a wealthy suburb on Chicago’s north side, water rates increased by just 7 percent during the same period, while average income increased by 37 percent.
+In the community of Harvey, an economically distressed suburb on Chicago’s south side, the average water bill increased by 94% between 2008 and 2018, while average income in the community decreased by 14%, according to the study.
+In Lake Forest, a wealthy suburb on Chicago’s north side, water rates increased by just 7% during the same period, while average income increased by 37%.

 The result, according to the study: the lowest income households in Harvey must work an average of 100 hours each month to pay their water bill, while the lowest income households in Lake Forest can pay their water bill with an average of three hours of work each month.

 Researchers said water bills vary widely across the Chicago metro area and are impacted by several factors, including different water sources, treatment costs, infrastructure age, miles of pipes, metering technology and water service contracts with other communities.

 Officials at the Metropolitan Planning Council said the Mott-supported study helped Chicago develop a program to help low income residents keep up with water bills.
 That program, which began in March, provides reduced rates on water bills, eliminates late payment penalties and water shutoffs, and provides debt relief for those who qualify.
 It’s expected to help about 20,000 households.